-For example, KFC has begun training their future chefs with a virtual reality simulation.
+KFC also appreciated the benefits of virtual learning when starting to train their future chefs with VR simulation.
 It’s an escape room game, which traps participants in the kitchen until they can prepare fried chicken.

 Augmented reality can drive employee engagement just as much as virtual reality.
 But compared to VR, it’s much more affordable.
-That’s the reason why most companies are still focusing more on AR.
+That’s the reason why AR technology is most often used for training.

 Another way to develop tacit knowledge is through web video that employs scenario-based learning design.
 This case-study approach provides open situations for the learner to make decisions and reflect on the process.
 The interaction comes from places in the ‘story’ where there is a choice to be made.
 The learner’s prior knowledge and decisions result in meaningful consequences.

 See an example of an interactive video with this CPR simulation.